rismyrally/express-postgres-typescript/README.md

-# node-typescript-starter
+# express-postgres-typescript

-RESTful API with Node.js, Express, and TypeScript
+RESTful API with Node.js, Express, Postgres and TypeScript